 Michigan’s offensive line play is abysmal.
-One could have argued that the seven sacks and minus-48 yards rushing Michigan managed against Michigan State the week before was because of MSU's #1 defense and hyper-aggressive blitzing.
-Nebraska's far more passive, far less sound, 85th ranked rushing defense also netted seven sacks and held Michigan to minus-21 yards rushing.
-With sacks removed, Michigan ran 22 times for 29 yards.
-The schemes, coaching, talent, youth, execution... something if not everything is terribly wrong, and Michigan might want to resolve it so they don't rush for minus-300 yards in 2014.
+One could have argued that the seven sacks and minus-48 yards rushing Michigan managed against Michigan State the week before was because of MSU's top-ranked defense and hyper-aggressive blitzing.
+Nebraska's passive, far less sound, 85th-ranked rushing defense also netted seven sacks and held Michigan to minus-21 yards rushing.
+Schemes, coaching, talent, youth, execution... something if not everything is terribly wrong, and Michigan might want to resolve it so they don't rush for minus-300 yards next year.

 To add insult to injury, Michigan football's official Twitter account makes drive infographics that coming from anyone else would be mocking:

 Coming into 2013, Devin Gardner was tough, talented, and confident.
-After nine games of being battered around, Gardner is a tough, talented quarterback who has had the confidence beaten out of him.
+After nine games of being battered, Gardner has had the confidence beaten out of him.
 He deserves better from his team than 175 yards of total offense, though that's not going to happen with Michigan's woefully ill-prepared line.
-Fortunately for him, Michigan's next opponent is a demoralized team with the conference's smallest defensive line, Northwestern.
+Fortunately for Gardner, Michigan's next opponent is Northwestern, a demoralized team with the conference's smallest defensive line.
 Maybe he'll only be sacked five times.

 Minnesota (8-2, 4-2) 24, Penn State (5-4, 2-3) 10